 pom.xml

-We need a DockerFile file.
+First, we need a DockerFile file.
 Create it in the same project directory.
-It is used to build our desired Docker image locally.
+Then, we will use it to build our desired Docker image locally.

 Build, Run to Test